andrew/ultimate-awesome/README.md

 - [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.
 - [newsletters](https://github.com/learn-anything/newsletters) - Awesome Newsletters.
 - [awesome-puredata](https://github.com/MikeMorenoDSP/awesome-puredata) - A curated list of resources for visual programming language Pure Data.
+- [awesome-bd-readme-profile](https://github.com/moshfiqrony/awesome-bd-readme-profile) - 😎 A list of awesome GitHub Profile READMEs of developers 📝.
 - [awesome-go](https://github.com/pacifiquem/awesome-go) - A curated list of awesome Go frameworks, libraries and software + implementation of algorithms and utility programs in Go.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.